fastly/blockbuster/README.md

 ```

 Extracts all cassettes from `test/vcr_cassettes.tar.gz` into `test/cassetes`
-Before it extracts the files it will completely remove the existing cassette
 directory.
-To keep the existing directory initialize the manager with `wipe_cassette_dir: false`.
+To wipe the existing directory before extracting cassettes
+initialize the manager with `wipe_cassette_dir: true`.

 ```
 manager.rewind?